Forming Your Collective Enfranchisement Company

 Wherever your block is situated in England Wales, our specialist team can help by;

-- providing a free estimate of your costs
+- providing a free estimate of your enfranchisement costs

-- identifying and instructing on your behalf a specialist surveyor to value the freehold purchase
+- identifying and instructing on your behalf a specialist surveyor for a valuation of the freehold purchase

 - during the enfranchisement notice and dealing with all the paperwork